open-power-host-os/infrastructure/README.md

 pushing commits to remote git repositories.
 It allows developers of the packages to have their new commits tested and to have a build with those commits as soon as possible.
-The default is to execute those periodic builds nightly (daily at 22 PM, Jenkins master's timezone).
+The default is to execute those periodic builds nightly (daily at 8 AM UTC, Jenkins master's timezone).

 ## Infrastructure setup